bookis/hitchhikers-guide/README.md

 # How to setup this app

 1. You will need to install Ruby, a good (but occasionally troublesome) solution for installing ruby is [RVM](https://rvm.io) (if Ruby is already installed, don't worry about it for now).
 2. We are using [Bundler](http://gembundler.com) to manage gems.
-Install Bundler by running `gem install bundler`
+Install Bundler by running `gem install bundler`.
+This will install the Sinatra gem, as well as a few others.
+You won't need to create a gem, only install.
 3. From the root directory of this project in the Terminal, run `bundle`.
 This will install all the needed gems.
 4. After gems finish installing, run `rackup`, this will start the WEBrick server running the Sinatra app.
 5. In your browser go to [http://localhost:9292](http://localhost:9292).